 University Health (UH) has been a leader in COVID testing and safely distributing the COVID-19 vaccine to all communities in Jackson County.
 We know you may have many questions so please check back regularly for updates about COVID-19 vaccine distribution.

-University Health is now providing Pfizer booster shots for COVID-19.
-If you are eligible, you can schedule an appointment by calling 816-404-CARE or walk in at any of the three locations below.
+University Health is now providing Pfizer, Moderna and J & J booster shots for COVID-19.
+If you are eligible, you can schedule an appointment by calling 816-404-CARE or walk in at either the downtown or Eastern Jackson County campus..

-Vaccines are available by appointment or walk-in at any of the three locations listed below.
-If you would like to schedule an appointment, click here or call 816.404.CARE to speak with someone.
+Vaccines are available by appointment or walk-in at any of the two locations listed below.
+If you would like to schedule an appointment call 816.404.CARE to speak with someone.

 Hours are as follows:

-When patients receive their first dose, they will be scheduled on the spot to receive a second dose.
+When patients receive their first dose, the second dose will be scheduled on the spot.

 Need a free ride to get the vaccine?

 It's easy!
 Call 913.647.0010 and use code “VACCINE ME”.
-The ride is free to our downtown and Cleaver YMCA locations.
+The ride is free to our downtown location.
 There's no cost to you for the vaccine.

 The CDC has recommended immunocompromised people receive a third dose of the Pfizer or Moderna COVID vaccine.
-(Of note, this extra dose does not apply to those who received the Johnson and Johnson vaccine.)
 On Wednesday, August 18th, Truman Medical Centers/University Health began distributing dose 3 of the Moderna and Pfizer for the following conditions: